In 1943 Marian Anderson and her husband Orpheus Fisher bought a farm on Joe’s Hill Road in Danbury.

 After her husband’s death in 1986, Ms Anderson continued to live at Marianna Farm until 1992, a year before her death in 1993.
 In 1993 the Studio was donated to the Danbury Museum and it was rehabilitated and opened to the public in 2005.

-Tours of the Marian Anderson Studio are included with our Historic Buildings tours, Wednesday through Saturday at 12:30 and 2:30 pm.
+Tours of the Marian Anderson Studio are included with our Historic Buildings tours, Friday and Saturday at 12:00 noon.
 The Marian Anderson Studio is wheelchair accessible.

 Marian and her husband, Orpheus "King" Fisher, made their home at Marianna Farm in Danbury for nearly 50 years.